-8.7 More Compact Output of SHOW ENGINE INNODE MUTEX
+8.8 More Compact Output of SHOW ENGINE INNODE MUTEX

-The statement SHOW ENGINE INNODE MUTEX displays information about InnoDB mutexes and rw-locks.
-Although this information is useful for tuning on multi-core systems, the amount of output can be overwhelming on systems with a big buffer pool.
-There is one mutex and one rw-lock in each 16K buffer pool block, and there are 65,536 blocks per gigabyte.
-It is unlikely that a single block mutex or rw-lock from the buffer pool could become a performance bottleneck.
+The command SHOW ENGINE INNODE MUTEX displays information about InnoDE mutexes and rw-locks.
+It can be a useful tuning aid on multi-core systems.
+However, with a big buffer pool, the size of the output may be overwhelming.
+There is a mutex and rw-lock in each 16K buffer pool block.
+It is highly improbable that an individual block mutex or rw-lock could become a performance bottleneck, and there are 65,536 blocks per gigabyte.

-SHOW ENGINE INNODE MUTEX now skips the mutexes and rw-locks of buffer pool blocks.
-It also does not list any mutexes or rw-locks that have never been waited on (os\waits=0).
-Thus, SHOW ENGINE INNODE MUTEX only displays information about mutexes and rw-locks outside of the buffer pool that have caused at least one OS-level wait.
+Starting with InnoDB Plugin 1.0.4, SHOW ENGINE INNODB MUTEX will skip the mutexes and rw-locks of buffer pool blocks.
+Furthermore, it will not list any mutexes or rw-locks that have never been waited on (os\waits=0).
+Therefore, SHOW ENGINE INNODB MUTEX only displays information about such mutexes and rw-locks that does not belong to the buffer pool blocks and for whom there have been at least one OS level wait.

-8.8 More Read-Ahead Statistics
+8.9 More Read Ahead Statistics

-As described in Section 7.7, "Changes in the Read-Ahead Algorithm", a read-ahead request is an asynchronous I/O request issued in anticipation that a page will be used in the near future.
-Knowing how many pages are read through this read-ahead mechanism, and how many of them are evicted from the buffer pool without ever being accessed, can be useful to help fine-tune the parameter innodb\read\ahead\threshold.
+As described in Section 7.7, "Changes in the Read Ahead Algorithm" a read ahead request is an asynchronous IO request issued in anticipation that the page being read in will be used in near future.
+It can be very useful if a DBA has the information about how many pages are read in as part of read ahead and how many of them are evicted from the buffer pool without ever being accessed.
+Based on this information a DBA can then fine tune the degree of aggressiveness of the read ahead using the parameter innodb\read\ahead\threshold.

-SHOW ENGINE INNODE STATUS output displays the global status variables Innodb\buffer\pool\read\ahead and Innodb\buffer\pool\read\ahead\evicted.
-These variables indicate the number of pages brought into the buffer pool by read-ahead requests, and the number of such pages evicted from the buffer pool without ever being accessed respectively.
-These counters provide global values since the last server restart.
+Starting from InnoDB Plugin 1.0.5 two new status variables are added to the SHOW STATUS output.
+These global status variables Innodb\buffer\pool\read\ahead and Innodb\buffer\pool\read\ahead\evicted indicate the number of pages read in as part of read ahead and the number of such pages evicted without ever being accessed respectively.
+These counters provide global values since the start of the server.
+Please also note that the status variables Innodb\buffer\pool\read\ahead\rnd and Innodb\buffer\pool\read\ahead\seq have been removed from the SHOW STATUS output.

-SHOW ENGINE INNODB STATUS also shows the rate at which the read-ahead pages are read in and the rate at which such pages are evicted without being accessed.
-The per-second averages are based on the statistics collected since the last invocation of SHOW ENGINE INNODE STATUS and are displayed in the BUFFER POOL AND MEMORY section of the output.
+In addition to the two counters mentioned above SHOW INNODE STATUS will also show the rate at which the read ahead pages are being read in and the rate at which such pages are being evicted without being accessed.
+The per second averages are based on the statistics collected since the last invocation of SHOW INNODE STATUS and are displayed in the BUFFER POOL AND MEMORY section of the output.